Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Vanderbilt Stats and Trends

-- The Commodores have been underdogs by 31 points or more three times this year and covered the spread once.
+- The Commodores have been underdogs by 31 points or more three times this season and covered the spread once.

-- Vanderbilt's games this season have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Vanderbilt's games this season have gone over the total in four out of 10 opportunities (40%).

-- When Vanderbilt totals more than 412.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Vanderbilt piles up more than 412.2 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Commodores have turned the ball over 18 times this season, seven more turnovers than the Volunteers have forced (11).
+- This year the Commodores have turned the ball over 18 times, seven more than the Volunteers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.